-- The team shall be regarded as participating in the competition once it has indicated its desire to participate by filling out the form available on the competition page of the SCCA website (www.ArabicMoot2 .sadr.org) unless the organizing committee finds that there is a barrier to the said team's participation.
-In such instance, the team must be notified, within five working days of the date of the form's completion and submission, that its application is not accepted. - c.
-A team shall consist of a minimum of two members and shall not exceed six members.
+- a.
+Undergraduate students of both sexes from the faculties of Sharia and law at Arab universities and Arabic-speaking teams from all over the world are entitled to participate in the competition. - The team shall be regarded as participating in the competition once it has indicated its desire to participate by filling out the form available on the competition page of the SCCA website (ArabicMoot.org) unless the organizing committee finds that there is a barrier to the said team's participation.
+In such instance, the team must be notified, within five working days of the date of the form's completion and submission, that its application is not accepted. - A team shall consist of a minimum of two members and shall not exceed six members.
 All team members must be Bachelor's-level university students in a faculty of Sharia or law at a participating university.
 A single university may not have more than one team in the competition except in the event that the university has two separate teams (a team of male students and a team of female students in the event of separate departments).
 The acceptance of the teams is subject to the discretion of the organizing committee. - d.
 Unless the organizing committee decides otherwise and for reasons acceptable to the SCCA, all team members must be students at the same university.
 No member of a participating team may register on more than one team or represent any university with which he or she is not affiliated. - e.
-Each team may employ up to two coaches. - Team members must record their personal information in the designated registration on the competition page of the SCCA website (www.ArabicMoot3.sadr.org). - The composition of a team may cannot be modified after the official registration deadline on 28 October 2021.
-Any such an amendment shall be cause for the potential exclusion of a team, as determined by the organizing committee if it deems appropriate. - h.
+Each team may employ up to two coaches.
+Teams are advised to register the first coach from one of the university faculty, a practicing professional from outside the university can be registered as a second coach. - f.
+Teams must record their personal information in the designated registration form on the competition page of the SCCA website: (ArabicMoot.org). - The composition of a team cannot be modified after the official registration deadline on 31 October 2023.
+The organizing committee may consider exceptional change requests

+- h.
 Participants must display a spirit of honest competition at all stages of the competition and adhere to the demands of ethics and mutual respect. - Each team shall be identified using the team code to be provided by the organizing committee after the registration deadline.
-Team members' names and nationalities shall not be revealed to the arbitral tribunal either in written submissions or during oral arguments.
+Team members' names and nationalities shall not be revealed in written submissions.